Rules and Scheduled Rules

 Both rules and scheduled rules define logic through which log events are run—but rules analyze real-time events, while scheduled rules analyze events queried from your data lake.

-- Use cases: Querying windows of time further in the past, running statistical analysis over data, or joining separate data streams.
+• Use cases: Searching windows of time further in the past, running statistical analysis over data, or joining separate data streams.

-If you are writing rules locally, in the CLI workflow, you can use either Python or YAML.
+If you are writing rules locally, in the CLI workflow, you can create them as Python or Simple Detections.
 (Scheduled rules can only be written in Python.)
-There are advantages to using both languages, outlined below.
+There are advantages to both methods of rule creation, outlined below.

 Rules and scheduled rules each analyze one event at a time.
 They use event thresholds and de-duplication to create event grouping within windows of time.

-The title of an alert from a certain detection is determined by that detection's configuration.
+When a detection has alerting enabled, the title of a resulting alert is determined by that detection's configuration.
 When a separate deduplication string is not explicitly set, the alert title is also used to deduplicate alerts.

 The order of precedence for setting the alert title is as follows: